Care at NUH

 The spacious atrium is intuitively arranged to guide visitors arriving by various modes of transports or from other buildings within the Kent Ridge campus.
 A linkway on the fourth level connects the new centre to the Main Building, integrating it with existing inpatient facilities and services.
 This design enhances operational efficiency and focuses on two key aspects of the visit: one-stop convenience and a positive experience for children.

-Child-Friendly And Family-Centred
+Child-Friendly and Family-Centred

 Our aim is to make paediatric consultations a pleasant experience for both the child and their caregiver.